allyourbankarebelongtous/pleb-vpn/README.md

 10 times, and if it doesn't get a successful return after that, that payment _will NOT send again_ until you manually re-enable the payment.
+To re-enable payments you can reboot the Raspiblitz (easiest), or manually start them using systemd commands to restart the timer, like so:
+`sudo systemctl restart payments-daily-lnd.timer`
+This will restart a failed daily payment from an LND node, but will _not_ resend the failed payment.
+You can change daily or lnd to your specific timing and node implementation.
-To re-enable payments you can reboot the Raspiblitz (easiest), or manually start them using systemd commands to restart the timers.
-To manually send an individual missed payment you can run the keysend scripts that are saved in /home/admin/pleb-vpn/payments/keysends, or to send all payments that were scheduled at a certain time you can manually run that service with the following:
+To manually send an individual missed payment you can run the keysend script that is saved in /home/admin/pleb-vpn/payments/keysends, or to send all payments that were scheduled at a certain time you can manually run that service with the following:
-`sudo systemctl start payments-<frequency>-<lnd or cln>.service`  where `<frequency>` is either `daily`, `weekly`, `monthly`, or `yearly`, and  `<lnd or cln>` is either `lnd` if I'm using LND or `cln` if I'm using Core Lightning.
+`sudo systemctl start payments-<frequency>-<lnd or cln>.service`  where `<frequency>` is either `daily`, `weekly`, `monthly`, or `yearly`, and  `<lnd or cln>` is either `lnd` if you're using LND or `cln` if you're using Core Lightning.

-For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my lnd node I would run on the command line:
+For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my Core Lightning node I would run on the command line:
-`sudo systemctl start payments-monthly-lnd.service`
+`sudo systemctl start payments-monthly-cln.service`

 ### Updates or Uninstalling
 The last menu, PLEB-VPN, is for updates or uninstalls.
 Update just pulls the latest changes